 - Don’t wait too long to make your move.
 After two or three messages, you have a sense of the other person’s interest.
-Don’t say anything self-defeating such as, “I don’t suppose you’d like to meet up, would you?”
+Don’t say anything self-defeating like, “I don’t suppose you’d like to meet up, would you?”

-Suggest something that’s easy and a low-level investment such as getting a coffee.
+Suggest something that’s easy and a low investment, like getting a coffee.
 You don’t have mutual friends to attest to how wonderful you are, and this person doesn’t even know what your voice sounds like.
 You’re a total stranger!
 By making this easy for them, you’re not putting any pressure on them.
 This gives you major brownie points in their eyes.

-Once the other person confirms, give them two options to choose from (for example, Friday night or Saturday afternoon).
+Once the other person confirms, give them two options to choose from (i.e. Friday night or Saturday afternoon).
 This shows respect for their time and gets them more engaged in the conversation.

 Step #5: Consider a Wing Team

-Don’t feel like you have to go out for the first time alone–especially if you are asking someone you don’t know very well.
+Don’t feel like you have to go out for the first time alone—especially if you are asking someone you don’t know very well.
 Go on double or group dates.
-It’s less pressure for everyone involved, and you won’t have to worry about awkward lulls in conversation since there will be other people around you.
+It’s less pressure for everyone involved, and you won’t have to worry about awkward lulls in conversation with other people around you.

 Stumped for group date ideas?
 Here’s a few:

 - Go the beach.
-Have a barbecue and play sports, such as Frisbee or touch football.
+Barbecue, have a cookout, and play sports.

 - Host your own Iron Chef.
 Everybody has to cook dinner and dessert using a crazy ingredient, then the group picks the winners.

 - Have a game night.
-Everybody bring their favorite games, and make sure to have good snacks on hand.
+Everybody brings their favorite game; make sure to have good snacks on hand.

 - Host a movie marathon.
 Bonus: test each other on movie trivia while you watch.

 - Volunteer.
-For those who like philanthropy, sign up at the local food bank or soup kitchen or somewhere else that needs a helping hand.
+For those who like philanthropy, sign up at the local food kitchen or somewhere else that needs a helping hand.

 You’re only limited by your imagination and people’s interests!